Anthony96922/mpxgen/README.md

 # mpxgen
 This program generates FM multiplex baseband audio that can be output to a mono FM transmitter.
 This includes stereo audio as well as realtime RDS data.

 ##### This is a work in progress!
-Feel free to contribute and help improve this app!
+The audio input handling is not complete and buggy.
+This app works best as a standalone RDS encoder for now.

 #### Features
 - Low resource requirements